AlexKolyago/project/README.md

 ## Technologies which were used in project

-⋅⋅⋅Orchestration: Jenkins
+Orchestration: Jenkins

-⋅⋅⋅Automation tools: Ansible
+Automation tools: Ansible

-⋅⋅⋅SCM: GitHub
+SCM: GitHub

-⋅⋅⋅CI description: by schedule (every day in 6:00 am)
+CI description: by schedule (every day in 6:00 am)

-⋅⋅⋅Other: Vagrant, Docker, Mysql
+Other: Vagrant, Docker, Mysql

 ------
 ## Deployment flows short description: